open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/House.md

 |        |    `T_heatStop`     | `T_room2`    |    `roomStates`   |
 |        |    `transferTime`     |    |       |

-## Simulation using the cse-demo-app
+## Simulation using the cosim-demo-app

 Figure 2 shows the demo application set up.
 Figure 3 and Figure 4 shows the time series of the simulation output, specifically, the room temperatures and their variations.